-However, the case for IRAs are different – you may need to move it across to one of Fidelity, Vanguard, or Charles Schwab.
+However, IRAs can be different – you may need to move it to one of Fidelity, Vanguard, or Charles Schwab.
 However, since these are 3 of the biggest IRA providers that exist, this shouldn’t be an issue.

 Furthermore, since Blooom simply manages your account for you, you would not need to request permission from your employer to use Blooom.
 The service can be added to any plan entirely from the user’s end.

-6. Blooom lets you know which investments have low expense ratio
+6. Blooom lets you know which investments have a low expense ratio

 A part of Blooom’s job is to evaluate every investment option in your retirement plan.
 Blooom does this by segmenting the options into categories that they call “buckets.”